Posts

 Image

-Paul links the bodily resurrection of believers to the New Creation.
-Both events are vital for our complete redemption – Romans 8:1-23.
+Paul connects the bodily resurrection of believers to the New Creation.
+Both events are vital for our redemption and our salvation .
 There is “ now no condemnation ” of anyone who is “ in Christ Jesus .”
-This happy condition exists because the “ law of the Spirit of life in Christ Jesus has set us free from the law of sin and death .”
-In his Letter to the Romans , the Apostle Paul links our salvation to the inheritance of Christ and the coming redemption of our bodies and creation itself .
+This happy condition exists because “ the law of the Spirit of life in Christ Jesus has set us free from the law of sin and death .”
+In his Letter to the Romans , the Apostle Paul links our salvation to the inheritance we have through Christ and the coming redemption of our bodies when Jesus returns – (Romans 8:1-2).

 Completing our Salvation